TheInkedEngineer/theinkedengineer.com/articles/build-your-website-using-publish.md

 }
 ```

-To use the theme, got to `main.swift` and modify the `.publish` method passing your newly created theme instead of `.foundation`.
+To use the theme, go to `main.swift` and modify the `.publish` method passing your newly created theme instead of `.foundation`.

 ## Tips and Tricks